yayyyyshi/lpi-developer-kit/submissions/aman-sharma/level3.md

 ## Description
 Built a mission-style AI agent designed to simulate how real-world decision-support systems operate using the LPI toolkit.
 The agent takes a user query and transforms it into a structured “mission briefing” by combining knowledge retrieval, scenario-based insights, and actionable methodology steps.

-The goal was to move beyond simple query-response and instead demonstrate how multiple tools can work together to produce meaningful, explainable outputs.

 ## What the Agent Does
 - Accepts a user-defined problem or scenario